Historians' Perspectives on the Rise of Donald J. Trump

 Michael K. Honey University of Washington Tacoma • Stealing the Dream: Martin Luther King's Unfinished Agenda and the Trump Era

-James Horn Jamestown Rediscovery Foundation • Origins of Modern America: Democracy, Diversity, and Race
+James Horn Jamestown Rediscovery Foundation • Origins of Modern America in 1619: Democracy, Diversity, and Race

 Frederick E. Hoxie University of Illinois at Urbana-Champaign • Indian Affairs in the Twenty-First Century